slerman12/Help-me/7-Ongoing.md

 Suppose I didn’t do anything they suggested or requested of me.
 (Extraordinarily False, but assume True).

 > [!NOTE]
-> In this set of assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond even their own claims.
+> In this set of assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.

 #